qwertie/ecsharp/lllpg/index.md

 ![Logo](lllpg-logo.png)

-LLLPG (Loyc LL(k) Parser Generator) is a new recursive-decent parser generator for C#, with a feature set better than ANTLR version 2.
+LLLPG is a new recursive-decent parser generator for C#, with a feature set better than ANTLR version 2.

 To learn more, read the [FAQ](faq.html) or the five-part article series about LLLPG: